-As you may be aware from the media, the government has chosen to channel some of the funding it provides for education through the approach they call the Pupil Premium.
-This is funding that is directly targeted at meeting the needs of children from families in more difficult financial circumstances.
-The measure they use to judge whether a child qualifies for the Pupil Premium is free school meal eligibility.
+The government has chosen to channel some of the funding it provides for education through the approach they call the Pupil Premium.
+This is funding that is directly targeted at meeting the needs of children from families in more difficult financial circumstances or with other specific needs.

 We are required to account for the Pupil Premium money we receive.

-This financial year we will receive £11,400.
-This is a low amount compared to the vast majority of schools as we have very low numbers of children who qualify for free school meals.
+Harewood historically has received a small amount of Pupil Premium funding compared with the vast majority of schools as we have very low numbers of children who qualify for free school meals.

 We take a creative approach to the application of this money to ensure that children’s individual needs are met.
 All support is discrete and children are unaware of their Pupil Premium status.
-Our practice in school is to work with families to identify areas of need, be they Breakfast club, after school clubs, 1-1 booster provision or additional tuition.
+Our practice in school is to work with families to identify areas of need, be they Breakfast club, after school clubs, 1-1 booster provision, subsidy of residential visits or additional tuition.
 In this way we ensure that children are given the best chance to compete equally with their peers.

 A portion of funding used to supplement the Teaching Assistant hours to provide support across the school, giving us the flexibility to respond to any specific needs of the targeted children if they occur.